w-pay/sdk-wpay-web-frames/README.md

     <div id="cardElement"></div>
     ```

     After adding your placeholder you can now create your action.
 The action will handle all interactions with your elements, including their creation, validation and submission.
-When creating an elementm pass in the type of the element you would like to create and the id of the dom element that you would like to attach it to.
+When creating an element pass in the type of the element you would like to create and the id of the dom element that you would like to attach it to.

     ```
     var action = WDK.createAction(WDK.Actions.CaptureCardDetail);
     action.createElement('card-group', 'cardElement');
+    action.start();
     ```

     Loading the page should now display the credit card capture element, displaying card, expiry date and CVV.